Cris Morena: Floricienta

 When many doubted Morena could exceed her previous hits, she surprised again with Floricienta.
 A modern retelling of Cinderella (the title was a mix of Flor, the main character nickname, and Cenicienta, Spanish for Cinderella), the story was developed by Morena as a starring-vehicle for Florencia Bertotti.

 After being panned by critics since 1991 with Jugate, Morena finally received praise.
 Clarin, in their first positive nod of one of her productions, rated the show as "very good" and noted that "[w]hat Cris Morena declared is true: Floricienta is not much better than all her other children and teen-oriented sagas that were previously on (Chiquititas, Verano del '98, Rebelde Way, Rincón de Luz).
 However, being only a tiny bit better, it conquered not only the public but also the very mischievous public opinion (and while both may look the same, they're definitely not)".
 The critic praised the actors, especially Florencia Bertotti, the editing, the story, the scripts and the pace of the show.
-It is important to note, however, that Clarin and Canal 13, which originally aired Floricienta, are owned by the same parent company.
+However, Clarin and Canal 13, which originally aired Floricienta, are owned by the same parent company.
 La Nación, which has always been more positive when it comes to Cris' shows, also rated the show as "very good" praising the production, the cast and Florencia Bertotti's charisma and comedy timing.

 Floricienta started with 14 points in its first episode and, by its season finale, achieved ratings of over 30 points with the death of Federico, being the biggest Morena produced hit in history, even topping Chiquititas 98 ratings.
 The first season was the highest-rated afternoon-slot show in Canal 13 history.
 Although the ending of the first season, with the death of the prince Federico, was highly criticized, the second season continued to be hugely popular.
 The TV show ended with Floricienta getting married in front of a big live audience and the finale was also a hit, with 25 points.